 • Locate the Settings icon.

-• After your Nest is finished scanning for local networks, find your Wi-Fi and, if you have one, put in your password.
+• Once your Nest is finished scanning for local networks, find your Wi-Fi and, if you have one, enter your password.

 3. Does a Nest Thermostat Use a Battery and How Long Will the Battery Last?

-Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats are powered indirectly through HVAC system, but each one also features a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
+It can be recharged using a USB charger that comes with the Nest.

 4. Shutting Off a Nest Thermostat

-If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.
+If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.

 To find Off mode on the thermostat: